Efficient Rate Optimal Regret for Adversarial Contextual MDPs Using Online Function Approximation: Acknowledgements

 \section{Acknowledgements}

-AC is supported by the Israeli Science Foundation (ISF) grant no. 2250/22.\\ This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No. 882396), by the Israel Science Foundation(grant number 993/17), Tel Aviv University Center for AI and Data Science (TAD), and the Yandex Initiative for Machine Learning at Tel Aviv University.
+AC is supported by the Israeli Science Foundation (ISF) grant no. 2250/22.\\ This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No. 882396), by the Israeli Science Foundation (ISF) grant numbers 993/17 and 2549/19, Tel Aviv University Center for AI and Data Science (TAD), the Yandex Initiative for Machine Learning at Tel Aviv University, the Len Blavatnik and the Blavatnik Family foundation, and by the Israeli VATAT data science scholarship.

 \ificml \fi

 \ificml

 \fi